viswakodela/iTunes-Movies-Test/README.md

 This is a Test given to me to test my abilities and understanding my knowladge in TDD and Unit Testing.
 It is a project that pulls the Movies data from the iTunes and display it accordingly in the iOS devices.
-I have learned a lot on how to write test cases using Unit Testing, but still i have to learna lot.
+I have learned a lot on how to write test cases using Unit Testing, but there is alot to learn.
 Here is a sneak peak of how the Application looks like

 <a href="https://imgflip.com/i/36puu5"><img src="https://i.imgflip.com/36puu5.jpg" title="made at imgflip.com"/></a>